cs160-berkeley/prog-02-represent-jenny0322/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* StackOverflow - "Android: I want to Shake It"
 * Any other support